benhowell/benhowell.github.com/_drafts/java-scripting-plugin-framework.md

 }
 {% endhighlight %}

-Hooray, we've build our plugin framework.
+That's all there is to it.
+Seriously.
+We've just built our plugin framework.

 Noteworthy here is:

- * line 22 we are returned an instance of the plugin called (e.g. instatiated class object from our script).
+ * line 22 we are returned an instance of the plugin called (e.g. instantiated class object from our script).

  * line 23 we set that instance as a parameter in the script engine so we can make calls similar to `self` or `this` within the running script itself.

+**Concluding remarks**
-In this case we've favoured convention over configuration.
-We assume that all plugins are contained within the plugins directory.
-Further, we assume that the plugin itself is contained in a folder and it's file name is consistant with the language it is implemented in (i.e. a python plugin will be named `*.py`).
-Doing this allows us to dynamically load plugins at run time without prior knowledge of those plugins.
-Further, we have determined that each plugin script must at least contain the following 3 functions: `run()`, `isRunning()`, and `shutDown()`.
+For this particular implementation of a plugin framework, we've favoured convention over configuration.

+ * We assume that all plugins are contained within the plugins directory.

+ * We assume that the plugin itself is contained in a folder and it's file name is consistent with the language it is implemented in (i.e. a python plugin will be named `*.py`).

+ * We have determined that each plugin script must at least contain the following 3 functions: `run()`, `isRunning()`, and `shutDown()`.

+Doing all of this allows us to dynamically load plugins at run time without prior knowledge of those plugins.
 Defining the call hooks for your API (either at the application or plugin side) should be a well thought through design choice and should be documented accordingly.
 The plugin developer documentation should very clearly spell out this binding contract (i.e. the required functions in their plugin).
 We could of course build tests into our application that checks for these mandatory functions at plugin load time, however that is beyond the scope of this article.
 Similarly, our delegate API(s) need to be well documented and supplied as part of the plugin developer documentation.
 <br/>
 <br/>

-Ok, let's now jump to the other side and develop a plugin for our application.
+OK, let's now jump to the other side and develop a plugin for our application.
 This will be a rather trivial bit of asynchronous code that simply runs in the background and pushes data into our application every few seconds.
 In this example, we will be streaming data about the current bitcoin market price.

 **bit_coin_price.py**
 {% highlight python linenos=table %}